MicrosoftDocs/customer-insights/ci-docs/journeys/email-QR-code.md

 ### Link a QR code to a specific event

-> [!IMPORTANT]
-> When using a QR code to link to a specific even, the QR code only provides a registration ID.
-To implement verification, check-in, and registration features, event organizers must do some custom development.
-One way to do this could be by creating a custom smartphone app.

 To link to a specific event:

 1. Select the QR code and open the **Edit QR code** pane.
 1. On the **Link to** dropdown, select **Event registration code**.
 1. On the **Select Event/Event registration** dropdown, select **A specific event**.
 1. In the lookup field below the dropdown, find the event you want to link to.

+> [!IMPORTANT]
+> When using a QR code to link to a specific event, the QR code only provides a registration ID.
+To implement verification, check-in, and registration features, event organizers must do some custom development.
+One way to do this could be by creating a custom smartphone app.

 > [!div class="mx-imgBorder"]
 > ![Attach your specific event with your QR Code](media/add-specific-event-with-qr-code.png "Attach your specific event with your QR Code")